New Insight from the James Webb Space Telescope on Variable Active Galactic Nuclei: Abstract

 \section{Abstract}

 Variability detected in galaxies is usually attributed to their active galactic nuclei (AGNs).
-While all AGNs are intrinsically variable, the classic AGN unification model predicts that type~2 AGNs rarely vary because their engines are obstructed by dust tori.
+While all AGNs are intrinsically variable, the AGN unification model predicts that type~2 AGNs rarely vary because their engines are blocked by dust tori.
 Previous UV-to-near-IR variability studies largely support this expectation.
 Here, we present a variability study by James Webb Space Telescope (JWST) that reveals a more subtle picture.
 Using NIRCam imaging data from three surveys over $\sim$140~arcmin$^2$ in the COSMOS field, we found 117 galaxies with $\geq 4$$\sigma$ variability in the F356W band across a $\sim$2-year baseline.
-Cross-matching with existing JWST spectroscopic data in this area, we identified five of them at $z=0.19$--3.69, which were all coincidentally observed by a NIRSpec program almost contemporaneously with the last imaging epoch.
+Cross-matching with the existing JWST spectroscopic data, we identified five of them at $z=0.19$--3.69 (F356W corresponding to rest-frame $\lambda\approx0.76-2.97$~$\mu$m), which were all coincidentally observed by a NIRSpec program almost contemporaneously with the last imaging epoch.
 One additional variable was identified at $z=0.90$ using the archival Keck telescope data.
 These six objects form our spectroscopic subsample.
 Interestingly, two reside in close-pair environments, while two others form a close pair themselves.
 Most of their light curves can hardly be explained by nuclear transients, and AGN variability is a more plausible cause.
-However, among these six objects, (1) only one shows broad permitted lines ($\Delta v > 1000$~km~s$^{-1}$) indicative of a type~1 AGN; (2) two show narrow permitted lines consistent with type~2 AGNs, with another one likely type~2 based on the host galaxy properties; and (3) two others, which form a pair, show no emission lines.
+However, among these six objects, (1) only one shows broad Bracket and Pfund series permitted lines ($\Delta v > 1000$~km~s$^{-1}$) indicative of a type~1 AGN; (2) two show narrow permitted lines (H$\alpha$ and/or He~I$\lambda10830$) consistent with type~2 AGNs, with another one likely type~2 based on the host galaxy properties; and (3) two others, which form a pair, show no emission lines.
 Our results add more challenges to the unification model.